rahimnagori/react-journey/README.md

 ## EP-11 - Data is the new oil

 - 00:00 - Higher order component.
-- 00:22 - Controlled and uncontrolled application.
+- 01:45 - Controlled and uncontrolled application.
+- 02:00 - Lifting the props up or passing to parent
+- 02:08 - Props drilling
+- 02:14 - React context

 # Questions